 Ready to make Swift Package Manager work for your video app?

-SPM is the default module system for modern iOS video development: Xcode-native, Swift 6 aware, CI-friendly, and the only manager where concurrency boundaries translate cleanly across modules.
-Split along concurrency domains, pin dependencies exactly, distribute WebRTC as a binary target, cache CI, and you end up with a project that compiles fast, reviews cleanly, and scales across teams.
+SPM is the default module system for modern iOS video: Xcode-native, Swift 6.2 aware, CI-friendly, and the one manager where concurrency isolation travels cleanly across modules.
+Split along concurrency domains, pin dependencies exactly, ship WebRTC as a binary target, gate optional features with traits, and cache CI.
+You end up with a project that compiles fast, reviews cleanly, and scales across teams, well before the December 2026 CocoaPods deadline.

-If you are scoping a greenfield video app or migrating a CocoaPods monolith to SPM + Swift 6, the playbook above is the one we use every day.
+If you are scoping a greenfield video app or migrating a CocoaPods monolith to SPM and Swift 6.2, the playbook above is the one we use every day.
 When you want engineers who have already shipped this structure in production, we are a 30-minute call away.

 Want the SPM playbook applied to your repo?

-Tell us your dep count, CI time, and Swift 6 status.
+Tell us your dependency count, CI time, and Swift 6 status.
 We’ll return a staged refactor plan and a defendable estimate.